 Get access to Axco’s online product with the latest market intelligence for the market of your choice

-Axco's insurance market report provides expert analysis, market insight, company performance data and market statistics for the Ukraine non-life (property and casualty) market.
-The detailed report is produced following a visit to the country and interviews with industry professionals working in Ukraine's insurance sector.
-Systematic updates are published throughout the cycle, to the latest developments in the Ukraine non-life (P&C) market as well as trends by line of business.
-Axco analysts also report on Ukraine's economic factors, the local political situation, and sections on climate, operational, and security risks.
+Axco's insurance market report provides expert analysis, market insight, company performance data and market statistics for the UAE's non-life (property and casualty) market.
+The detailed report is produced following a visit to the country and interviews with industry professionals working in the UAE's insurance sector.
+Systematic updates are published throughout the cycle, to the latest developments in the UAE non-life (P&C) market as well as trends by line of business.
+Axco analysts also report on the UAE's economic factors, the local political situation, and sections on climate, operational, and security risks.
 The report is suitable for insurers, reinsurance companies, brokers and insurance buyers.

-The report describes Ukraine's insurance regulations and requirements, including vital compliance requirements such as if non admitted insurance is permitted in Ukraine, what are the local rules on licensing and detailing any relevant taxes and charges for the insurer and the insured.
+The report describes the UAE's insurance regulations and requirements, including vital compliance requirements such as if non admitted insurance is permitted in the UAE, what are the local rules on licensing and detailing any relevant taxes and charges for the insurer and the insured.

 Statistics include five years of non-life (P&C) market performance indicators, including gross written premiums, premium growth, penetration, profitability ratios, and premium by line of business.
-Company statistics show who are the leading non-life insurance companies in Ukraine with local company premiums, market share and year on year growth, expense ratios and retentions by line of business.
+Company statistics show who are the leading non-life insurance companies in the United Arab Emirates with local company premiums, market share and year on year growth, expense ratios and retentions by line of business.

 The Venezuelan market premium growth was exponential in local currency in recent years, but this was not reflected in hard currency growth owing to inflation followed by hyperinflation.
 By 2020 the market had largely been dollarised, even in classes such as motor and health where the SAA had been reluctant to acknowledge the need for such policies ....